arunpraba/reactjs.org/src/content/learn/tutorial-tic-tac-toe.md

 The `handleClick` function creates a copy of the `squares` array (`nextSquares`) with the JavaScript `slice()` Array method.
 Then, `handleClick` updates the `nextSquares` array to add `X` to the first (`[0]` index) square.

-Calling the `setSquares` function lets React know the state of the component has changed.
+Calling the `setSquares` function enables React know the state of the component has changed.
 This will trigger a re-render of the components that use the `squares` state (`Board`) as well as its child components (the `Square` components that make up the board).

 <Note>